JNRowe/upoints/doc/merlin.rst

 telescope array that is spread throughout central England and Wales.
 The interesting aspect of MERLIN for our uses is high-quality, minimally diverse location identifiers are available publicly.
-They make a reasonably useful test case for :mod:`upoints` objects across small geographic distances.
+They make a reasonably useful test case for |modref| objects across small geographic distances.

 According to the official MERLIN documentation the locations of